e-matteson/pipit-guide/src/config/mappings/macro.md

 | MODIFIERKEY_ALT   |                                                           |
 | MODIFIERKEY_GUI   | A.K.A. windows key (❖), apple command key (⌘), or `super` |

-and `key` can be any of the following names:
+The `key` can be any of the following names:

  |                     |                    |                     |                 |
  |---------------------|--------------------|---------------------|-----------------|